Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

-For both image-to-text and text-to-image retrieval tasks, MLPs failed to learn the cosine similarity between image and text features, regardless of the loss function used, indicating the huge gap between theory and practice.
-One reason is that the MLP architecture is overly simplistic and cannot hold infinite neurons due to hardware constraints, although it is the most appropriate choice for this task.
-Furthermore, we found bottleneck layers in Optuna-searched MLPs (i.e., an MLP with 3 hidden layers having 700-100-700 neurons), which suggests potential learning problems.
-To verify this assumption, we manually re-designed the MLP architecture to have down-projections of 500-300-100 neurons (see \autoref{tab:manual}), and observed worse performance in most cases.
-Another reason may be that cosine similarity cannot be learned as intended, as any small difference between the learned and the true cosine similarity might produce significantly different rankings, thus affecting retrieval performance and thereby calling for more sophisticated methods in the future.

 To conclude these experiments, we conducted statistical tests to corroborate the significance of our results.
-Pairwise comparisons (Bonferroni-Holm corrected) using the Chi-square test of proportions revealed statistically significant differences between CLIP and BLIP and all the other models, in all datasets, both in image-to-text and text-to-image retrieval experiments, for all top-K results and Euclidean, Cosine, and Manhattan metrics ($p < .0001$).
-No statistically significant differences were found between Meta-transformer, UM1, UM2, and UM3, for any of the top-K results and any of the metrics ($p > .05$) in any dataset or retrieval task.
+Pairwise comparisons (Bonferroni-Holm corrected) using the Chi-square test of proportions revealed statistically significant differences between CLIP/BLIP using cosine similarity and all the other models, in all datasets, both in image-to-text and text-to-image retrieval experiments, for all top-K results ($p < .001$).
+No statistically significant differences were found between Meta-Transformer, ResNet/BERT, ConViT/RoBERTa, and ConvNeXt/XLNet, for any of the top-K results and any of the metrics ($p > .05$) in any dataset or retrieval task.